The Ulam-Hammersley problem for multiset permutations: Poissonization: variants of the Hammersley process

 \subsection{Sources and sinks: stationarity}

 Proposition \ref{prop:NombreLignes} tells us that in on our way to prove Theorem \ref{Th:Strict} and Theorem \ref{Th:Large} we need to understand the asymptotic behaviour of processes $L_{< },L_{\leq}$.

-These processes are far from being stationary as particles may appear all the time in the system and never disappear.
-To solve this issue we use the trick of \emph{sources/sinks} introduced formally and exploited by Cator and Groeneboom \cite{CatorGroeneboom} (following the intuition given by \cite{AldousDiaconis}): \begin{itemize} \item \emph{Sources} form a finite subset of $[0,x]\times \{0\}$ which plays the role of the initial configuration $L_<(0),L_\leq(0)$. \item \emph{Sinks} are points of $\{0\}\times [1,t] $ which add up to $\Pi^{(\lambda)}$ when one defines the dynamics of $L_<(t),L_\leq(t)$.
+It is proved in \cite{FerrariMartin} that the homogeneous PPP with intensity $\alpha$ on $\mathbb{R}$ is stationary for $(L_<(t))_t$.
+However we need non-asymptotic estimates for $(L_<(t))_t$ (and $(L_\leq(t))_t$) on a given interval $(0,x)$.
+To solve this issue we use the trick of \emph{sources/sinks} introduced formally and exploited by Cator and Groeneboom \cite{CatorGroeneboom} for the continuous HAD process: \begin{itemize} \item \emph{Sources} form a finite subset of $[0,x]\times \{0\}$ which plays the role of the initial configuration $L_<(0),L_\leq(0)$. \item \emph{Sinks} are points of $\{0\}\times [1,t] $ which add up to $\Pi^{(\lambda)}$ when one defines the dynamics of $L_<(t),L_\leq(t)$.
 For $L_\leq(t)$ it makes sense to add several sinks at the same location $(0,i)$ so sinks may have a multiplicity. \end{itemize} Examples of dynamics of $L_<,L_\leq$ under the influence of sources/sinks is illustrated at the bottom of Fig.\ref{fig:4schemasHammersley}.